Indigenous peoples of the Pacific Northwest Coast: Chinook

 The Chinookan peoples were once one of the most powerful and populous groups of tribes on the southern part of the Northwest Coast.
 Their territories flank the mouth of the Columbia River and stretch up that river in a narrow band adjacent to that river, as far as Celilo Falls.
 Their group of dialects are known as Chinookan.
 It is distinguished from the Chinook Jargon, which was partly based upon it, and is often called "Chinook."
 Close allies of the Nuu-chah-nulth, they are also a canoe people, and pre-European contact, Chinook Jargon arose as a trading language incorporating both Chinookan and Wakashan vocabulary.
+Recent attempts to keep Chinook Jargon or Chinook Wawa alive are helped by the corpus of songs and stories dictated by Victoria Howard to Melville Jacobs, published by him as Clackamas Chinook Texts.
+Selections from that corpus were also published as Clackamas Chinook Performance Art.
 The Chinookan peoples practiced slavery, likely learned from the Nuu-chah-nulth as it was more common to the north, and cranial deformation.
 Those without flattened heads were considered to be beneath or servile to those who had undergone the procedure as infants.

-One likely reason for the cultural prominence of the Chinookan peoples was their strategic position along the Columbia River, which acted as a massive trade corridor, as well as near Celilo Falls, the longest continuously-inhabited site in the Americas, used as a fishing site and trading hub for 15,000 years by a wide range of indigenous peoples.
+One likely reason for the cultural prominence of the Chinookan peoples was their strategic position along the Columbia River, which acted as a massive trade corridor, as well as near Celilo Falls, the longest continuously inhabited site in the Americas, used as a fishing site and trading hub for 15,000 years by a wide range of Indigenous peoples.

 Tillamook

 The Tillamook or Nehalem peoples were a Coast Salishan-speaking group of tribes living roughly between Tillamook Head and Cape Meares on the northern Oregon Coast.
 The term 'Tillamook' itself is in fact an exonym, from the neighbouring Chinook-speaking Kathlamet people.
-Although the Tillamook language was a Coast Salish language, it was somewhat divergent from its more northerly cousins; likewise, the Tillamook culture was substantially different from that of other Coast Salish cultures, apparently influenced by its southern neighbours.
-They, and their southern neighbours, were less reliant on salmon runs and more reliant on fish trapping in estuaries, hunting, and shellfish gathering.
+Although the Tillamook language was a Coast Salish language, it was somewhat divergent from its more northerly cousins; likewise, the Tillamook culture was substantially different from that of other Coast Salish cultures, apparently influenced by its southern neighbors.
+They, and their southern neighbors, were less reliant on salmon runs and more reliant on fish trapping in estuaries, hunting, and shellfish gathering.